 So, if you’re selling an item for $23 (including shipping) then the total Etsy fees for this product is going to be $2.29 and you earned $20.71 .

 Now this $20.71 isn’t your profit, you’ve to subtract the shipping fee + your total cost for the item .

-However there will be some taxes etc. but these are the main expenses which you have to pay to Etsy.
+However, there will be some taxes, etc. but these are the main expenses that you have to pay to Etsy.

 Understanding the cost of selling on Etsy is confusing, many people know about the listing fee, and they think that they have to pay only $0.20 to Etsy.